BOATING & RECREATION

 NH fishing license information, fish identification charts, and

-other important fish & game information are available here.
+other important fish & game info are available here.

 A useful US Fish & Wildlife Service freshwater fish identification chart is available here.